Breached Online Ordering Platforms Expose Hundreds of Restaurants

 The first of the restaurants, which Gemini will not name at this time, offers a centralized online ordering platform for hundreds of restaurants largely in the midwestern states.
 Geographic information in the payment card records reflects primary exposure in the urban centers where the service is offered, encompassing 24 cities across 6 states.
 Its breach from March 2020 to March 2021 exposed 27,000 payment card records.

-Image 6: Locations of restaurants compromised through the breach of the merchant referenced above.
+Image 8: Locations of restaurants compromised through breach of the merchant referenced above.

 The major cities where this online ordering platform operates are listed in the table below.